Why choose a ‘no-smartphone-on-site’ policy for your school?

 Knowing they can't default to a smartphone helps young people develop the independence, confidence and decision-making skills to navigate the world around them.

 Smartphone tracking can feel reassuring, but it creates the same illusion of safety as a smartphone device itself.
-It can be deactivated easily, and real confidence and autonomy come from teaching children to navigate the world themselves.
+It can be deactivated easily, and real confidence and autonomy comes from teaching children to navigate the world themselves.

 Cost There is no upfront cost for schools.